Types of therapists

 Dear Thinkin' about Therapy,

-- Exposure therapy is a kind of behavior therapy where the patient is exposed to stimuli that s/he has identified as upsetting or disturbing.
-Exposure therapy may be used with mental health disorders such as obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+- Exposure therapy is a kind of behavior therapy where the patient is exposed to stimuli that they have identified as upsetting or disturbing.
+Exposure therapy may be used with disorders such as obsessive compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).

-- What kind of training does s/he have in treating anxiety disorders (or whatever concern you have)?
+- What kind of training do they have in treating anxiety disorders (or whatever concern you have)?

-- Can s/he prescribe medication or refer to someone who can?
+- Can they prescribe medication (if indicated) or refer to someone who can?

 - Are family members asked to participate in therapy sessions?

-- What kind of insurance does s/he accept?
+- What kind of insurance do they accept?